-The FAQs are displayed in the order in which the related provision or matter is included in the Act, with the exception of general matters.
-As these FAQs are updated from time to time, new sections will be highlighted in the Table of Contents together with the date of addition.
+The FAQs are displayed in the order in which the related provision or matter is included in the Act, with the exception of General Matters.
+As these FAQs are updated from time to time, new sections will be highlighted in the Table of Contents and in the relevant section.